alex-piccione/portfolio-web-UI/README.md

 https://github.com/vercel/next.js/tree/canary/examples/with-docker
 Only the `COPY . .` was replaced by a precise copy of wanted files to avoid copy unwanted file/folders and replace of node_module.

+`yarn build` will create the code to run in production.
+_output: 'standalone'_ is enabled in nextjs.config.js and cause a warning because the feature is experimental.

 ### Locale

 Next.js detect the locale automatically.